West Wallsend High School logo

 Emailwestwalls-h.school@det.nsw.edu.au

-The High Potential and Gifted Education (HPGE) Policy for West Wallsend High School acknowledges the commitment to high-quality educational outcomes for all high potential and gifted learners.
+Our Spark class is part of the High Potential and Gifted Education (HPGE) program at West Wallsend High School which is committed to high-quality educational outcomes for all high potential and gifted learners.

 In addition, our HPGE policy recognises the following: